MicrosoftDocs/power-automate-docs/articles/how-tos-restore-deleted-flow.md

 1. Provide the credentials you want to use to connect to your environment.

 1. Run the following script to get a list of flows in the environment, including flows that were soft-deleted within the past 28 days.
+If 'includeDeleted' flag is not being recognized, you are probably working with the older version of the scripts.
+Please make sure you are using the latest version of the script modules by installing it and retry the steps.
+[PowerShell cmdlets for PowerApps (https://www.powershellgallery.com/packages/Microsoft.PowerApps.Administration.PowerShell/2.0.147)

    ``` PowerShell
    Get-AdminFlow -EnvironmentName 41a90621-d489-4c6f-9172-81183bd7db6c -IncludeDeleted $true